 Plan Assets

 2022 2021 2020

 Fixed income debt securities 60.0 % 60.2 % 63.7 %

-Commingled funds 22.0 21.8
+Commingled funds 22.0 21.8 -

-Mutual funds 8.0 7.6
+Mutual funds 8.0 7.6 -

 Money market fund 9.0 6.9 3.9

-Other 1.0 3.5 1.3
+Other 1 1.0 3.5 1.3

 Domestic equity fund 16.4

-International equity fund 7.5
+International equity fund - 7.5

 Diversified fixed income fund 7.2

 Total 100.0 % 100.0 % 100.0 %

-&lt;sup>1 Other consisted of cash, receivables and payables related to unsettled transactions.
+1 Other consisted of cash, receivables and payables related to unsettled transactions.

 The long-term objective for assets held by the Retirement Income Plan is to generate investment returns that, in combination with funding contributions from the Company, provide adequate assets to meet all current and future benefit obligations of the Retirement Income Plan.
 The Retirement Income Plan seeks to maintain or reduce investment risk levels unless the funded status decreases significantly, with the ultimate goal to be in a position to defease the pension liability.
 Over the long term, it is anticipated that asset-liability management strategy will be the key determinant of the returns generated by the pension assets and the associated volatility of returns and funded status.
 In particular, the allocation and structure of the "growth portfolio" and the structure of the long-term fixed income portfolio (longer duration fixed income securities and similar investments) are the key elements of the asset-liability strategy for the pension investment program.
 In the growth portfolio, the Plan invests in Commingled funds and Mutual funds, which include equity securities and similar investments.
 The Retirement Income Plan's asset allocation strategy is primarily based on the Retirement Income Plan's current funded status.
-The Retirement Income Plan's return requirements and risk tolerance will change over time.
-As a result of the Retirement Income Plan's asset allocation strategies, there are no significant concentrations of risk within the portfolio of investments.
+The Retirement Income Plan's asset allocation strategies, there are no significant concentrations of risk within the portfolio of investments.